The Ultimate Guide: How to Grow a Law FirmBusiness Advice & Research

 - Send key players to school.
 Once you’ve identified your future senior employees, have them enroll in an online management course before beginning to take on leadership responsibilities.

-Business Development Basics for Law Firms
+Business Development Basics for How to Grow a Law Firm

 Once you have your target market for expansion and you’re ready to start bringing on more clients, you’ll need a business development strategy to help you find and attract those potential customers as well as retain those clients once they’re in your portfolio.